20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 6. Accretion disks
 7. Spinning black holes

 There will also be at least one cat in this article.
-If you're looking for a PhD student to work on numerical relativity, then please say hi!
+If you're looking for a PhD student to work on numerical relativity, then I'd definitely be interested!

 ## The interstellar wormhole